anand0xff/fourieroptics_stsci/README.md

 	Write up a short description of why the images appear as they do.
 Consider information content in the two domains, pupil and image.

 	Do the same with exer2().
-How does trhis show the difference between a detector pixel and a pointwise value of an image?
+How does this show the difference between a detector pixel and a pointwise value of an image?

 I will upload a sample program for creating various phase array creation by the end of today (Oct 24) to help you work through the following exercises: